kojiishi/east_asian_spacing/README.md

 ### HarfBuzz

-This package uses the [HarfBuzz] shaping engine using a Cython bindings [uharfbuzz].
+This package uses the [HarfBuzz] shaping engine by using a Cython bindings [uharfbuzz].

 If you want to use a specific build of the [HarfBuzz], this tool can invoke the external [hb-shape] command line tool instead